 • Train every team member who touches disbursements on social engineering tactics

-Verdict: Wire fraud is the single-transaction fraud with the highest dollar loss — and it is almost always irreversible once executed.
+Verdict: Wire fraud is the single-transaction fraud with the highest loss — and it is almost always irreversible once executed.

 11. Board Every Loan with Complete Documentation